As a Baldrige Examiner you will

 Timeline and Time Commitment

 Serving on the Board of Examiners requires training for and completion of an Independent Review and a Consensus Review of an award application, typically about 200 hours between April and August.
-Additionally, 15-20% of our examiners complete a site visit, a commitment of up to an additional 150 hours during September, including a seven-day trip to an award applicant's work site and completing a team report for the applicant.
+Additionally, 25-30% of our examiners complete a site visit, a commitment of up to an additional 150 hours during September and October, including a seven-day trip to an award applicant's work site and completing a team report for the applicant.
 While participating in a site visit is a large time commitment, we strongly encourage our examiners to be available for site visit work.
 Most of our examiners say that the site visit is the most rewarding part of an examiner's work.

 - You must be able to accommodate the schedule set by your evaluation team during all phases of the evaluation process—even if your own professional work requires temporary or extended travel or residence outside the United States.